SDG 7 – Affordable and Clean Energy , Pūngāo iti te utu, Pūngao mā

 Solar panels boost pasture growth

-Recent Massey research from 2022 and 2023 indicates that solar panels on farmland can boost net pasture growth.
+Ongoing Massey research between 2022 and 2025 indicates that solar panels on farmland can boost net pasture growth.
 This creates a win-win situation for farmers, with both increased pasture yield and a second revenue stream from low-carbon electricity.
+The project seeks to deepen understanding and inform future solar farming practices, enhancing both sustainability and productivity.

 Read more about this project